Impact NW helps people achieve and maintain self-sufficiency.

 The Safe Kids Oregon is a FREE valuable resource for families and those supporting them in keeping their children healthy and safe.
 The website provides tip sheets, educational materials, resources and research on preventing unintentional childhood injuries to children ages 0 – 19.

 The Oregon Center for Public Policy: www.ocpp.org

-A non-profit research institute that uses research and analysis to advance policies and practices that improve the economic and social prospects of low- and moderate- income Oregonians.
+The Oregon Center for Public Policy is a non-profit research institute that uses research and analyses to advance policies and practices that improve the economic and social prospects of low- and moderate-income Oregonians.